Jakub Bednarczyk

-Jakub Jacek Bednarczyk (born 2 January 1999) is a Polish professional footballer who plays as a defender for I liga club Górnik Łęczna.
+Jakub Jacek Bednarczyk (born 2 January 1999) is a Polish professional footballer who plays as a defender for II liga club Górnik Łęczna.

 Career

 In January 2019, Bednarczyk joined 2.
-Bundesliga side FC St. Pauli from Bundesliga club Bayer Leverkusen having agreed a contract until 2021.
+Bundesliga side FC St. Pauli from Bundesliga club Bayer Leverkusen, having agreed a contract until 2021.

 On 17 March 2023, he made his return to Polish football after signing a deal until the end of the season with I liga side Górnik Łęczna.